Number: HB 1846

-This bill would create criminal liability for anyone who knowingly performs, induces, or aids in the performance of an abortion contrary to the provisions of Missouri laws regulation abortion, Mo.
+This bill would have created criminal liability for anyone who knowingly performs, induces, or aids in the performance of an abortion contrary to the provisions of Missouri laws regulation abortion, Mo.
 Rev. Stat. §§ 188.010 through 188.085.
-An individual who violates this provision could face a Class D felony conviction.
+An individual who violated this provision could have faced a Class D felony conviction.

-A physician who performs or induces an abortion who does not have clinical privileges at a hospital which offers obstetrical or gynecological care located within thirty miles of the location at which the abortion is performed or induced could face a class D felony conviction.
+A physician who performed or induced an abortion who did not have clinical privileges at a hospital which offers obstetrical or gynecological care located within thirty miles of the location at which the abortion is performed or induced could have faced a class D felony conviction.

 After a public hearing on March 26, 2014, the bill was referred to the House Rules Committee.